Applications for the 2024 MPL Programme have now closed. The role will re-open in January 2025.

 Recruitment Process

-• Outcome of digital interview issued via email by 22nd March 2024
+• Outcome of digital interview issued via email by the end of March 202

-• Assessment centre held at East Midlands Airport between 15th and 19th April 2024
+• Assessment centre held at East Midlands Airport mid-April 2025

 FAQs